 The Scientific Council selects the most promising ideas for NARSAD Grants to Young, Independent and Distinguished Investigators.
-This prestigious group of 138 volunteers are led by founding and current President, Herbert Pardes, M.D., President & CEO of NY Presbyterian Hospital.
+This prestigious group of 147 volunteers are led by founding and current President, Herbert Pardes, M.D., Executive Vice Chairman, Board of Trustees, NY–Presbyterian Hospital.

 A NARSAD Grant is one of the highest distinctions in the field of mental health research.
 Many investigators go on to receive larger federal and private grants based on their NARSAD Grant projects.

 NARSAD Grants support a broad range of the best ideas in brain research.
-Funding is focused on four priority areas to better understand and treat mental illness, aiming toward prevention and ultimately cures:
+Funding is focused on three priority areas to better understand and treat mental illness, aiming toward prevention and ultimately cures:

 To understand what happens in the brain to cause mental illness